 Latino Business Alliance

-The Latino Business Alliance (LBA) works to promote Latino-owned businesses as well as enhance a company's efforts with Latino customers and businesses.
-The SCV Chamber strongly believes a growing Latino population is a vital part of our diverse and expanding business community.
-We understand the importance in providing assistance and support for Latino-owned businesses and working with our members on how to best market to the Latino community.
+The Latino Business Alliance (LBA) works to promote Latinx-owned businesses as well as enhance a company's efforts with Latinx customers and businesses.
+The SCV Chamber strongly believes a growing Latinx population is a vital part of our diverse and expanding business community.
+We understand the importance in providing assistance and support for Latinx-owned businesses and working with our members on how to best market to the Latinx community.
 A diverse economy is a strong economy!

 NextSCV - Young Professionals Council